MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     ![Screenshot of the build analzyer page.](./media/content-understanding/build-analyzer.png)

 1. Select **Build**.
 Wait for the new analyzer to be ready (use the Refresh button to check).
 Your analyzer uses a predictive model that is based on the schema you have defined and tested in previous steps.

+1. Once your new analyzer is ready, select its invoice-analyzer link.

-1. Now let's try testing the analyzer you built.
-Download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.
+1. Download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.

-1. Return to the *Analyzer list* page and select the invoice-analyzer link.
-The fields defined in the analyzer’s schema will be displayed.
+1. Return to the *Analyzer list* page.

 1. In the invoice-analyzer page, select *Test*.

 1. Use the **+ Upload test files** button to upload *contoso-receipt-2.pdf*.
 Select **Run analysis** to extract field data from the test form.
 Review the results of the test.

     ![Screenshot of the results of the test for the analyzer you have built.](./media/content-understanding/build-analyzer-2.png)